zjgoodman/ICS-TDD-workshop/README.md

 **Requirements:**
 - support ADD/SUBTRACT/MULTIPLY/DIVIDE operations
 - support parenthesis
-- inputs should be whole numbers
+- inputs and outputs should be whole numbers
-- outputs can be decimals
+  - for the case of division, round the result down
 - support negative numbers

 **Examples:**